Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Related Work

 \subsection{Scaling MARL}

 Research on scaling MARL algorithms has broadly followed two main themes: (1) decentralized execution, and (2) transferring learning between scenarios.

-\textbf{Decentralized MARL}: A popular approach to improve scaling is the centralized-training-decentralized-execution (CTDE) framework.
-Typically, CTDE frameworks utilize actor-critic methods \cite{ActorCriticSeminal}, where the training step uses a centralized critic that incorporates global information from all actors.
-However, during execution, the agents use their own actor networks to select their actions in a decentralized manner to improve scalability.
+\textbf{Decentralized MARL}: Centralized-training-decentralized-execution (CTDE) is a popular approach to improve scaling.
+CTDE frameworks typically use actor-critic methods \cite{ActorCriticSeminal}, where the training step uses a centralized critic that incorporates global information from all actors.
+During execution, the agents use their own actor networks to select their actions in a decentralized manner.
 MADDPG \cite{MADDPG} builds upon DDPG \cite{DDPG} by learning a centralized critic that is provided the joint state and actions of all agents.
-MATD3 \cite{MATD3} uses a double-centralized critic model, which helps reduce the over-estimation bias.
-In \cite{MAPPO}, the authors show the effectiveness of PPO in several standard multi-agent environments.
-In value-based methods, VDN \cite{VDN} decomposes a centralized value function to a sum of individual agent-specific functions.
-Q-Mix \cite{QMIX} improves upon this by imposing a monotonicity requirement on agents' individual value functions and using a learnable mixing of the individual functions instead of only summing them as done in VDN.
-These MARL algorithms perform well in the navigation environment when they have access to information about the positions of all entities in the environment.
-But, as we demonstrate in this work, they fail to learn when that information is restricted to just local neighborhoods around the agents.
+MATD3 \cite{MATD3} uses a double-centralized critic model, reducing the over-estimation bias. \cite{MAPPO} show the effectiveness of PPO in several standard multi-agent environments.
+VDN \cite{VDN} decomposes a centralized value function to a sum of individual agent-specific functions.
+Q-Mix \cite{QMIX} improves upon this by imposing a monotonicity requirement on agents' individual value functions and using a learnable mixing of the individual functions.
+These MARL algorithms perform well in the navigation environment when they know the positions of all entities in the environment.
+But, as we will demonstrate, they fail to learn when that information is restricted to just local neighborhoods around the agents.